Janowa Dolina massacre

 The Janowa Dolina massacre took place on 23 April 1943 in the village of Janowa Dolina, (now Bazaltove, Ukraine) during the occupation of Poland in World War II.
-Before the Nazi-Soviet invasion of the Polish Second Republic, Janowa Dolina was a model settlement built in the Kostopol County of the Wołyń Voivodeship by workers of the Polish State Basalt Quarry.
+Before the Nazi invasion of the Polish Second Republic, Janowa Dolina was a model settlement built in the Kostopol County of the Wołyń Voivodeship by workers of the Polish State Basalt Quarry.
 The town was inhabited by 2,500 people.
 Its name, which translates as the "Jan's Valley" in Polish, came from the Polish king Jan Kazimierz, who reportedly hunted in the Volhynian forests, and after hunting — rested on the shore of the Horyń (Horyn) River.
 The town was destroyed during World War II by the Ukrainian Insurgent Army who murdered most of its Polish population including women and children.

 First years

 The settlement was built in the late 1920s and early 1930s following Poland's return to independence after a century of imperial Partitions.
 The area was ceded to Poland at the Peace of Riga, with large percentage of the ethnic Ukrainian population.
 The town was created next to the newly built major construction aggregate quarry.
 Production of basalt in the quarry started in 1929, when the 18 km rail connection between Janowa Dolina and Kostopol was completed (Kostopol is located on the main rail route Wilno–Łuniniec–Lwów).
-As the quarry employed in late 1930s some 3,000 workers (97% of them were Polish).
-Homes were built for them and their families in a suburban setting.
+As the quarry employed in late 1930s some 3,000 workers (97% of them were Polish), homes were built for them and their families in a suburban setting.

 The quarry with a company town was the brainchild of Leonard Szutkowski, chief engineer who kept his post until 1940, and his deputies, engineer J. Niwinski and engineer Urbanowicz.
 Most workers lived in the freshly built houses; some commuted from nearby villages.